 Whether your finances aren’t so great or they’re right on track, you should be able to find a Discover card that works for you.
 Let’s take a look at Discover’s offers and what score you need to get approved.

-Discover it Secured: No minimum score, will approve bad credit applicants
+- Discover it® Secured Credit Card: No minimum score, will approve bad credit applicants

 There aren’t any Discover cards that flat-out require excellent credit, currently.
 But we recommend a score of at least 700, which is toward the top of the good range, for the cards that require good credit for approval.
 So most Discover cards may be a tough get for the average person, who has a credit score of 669.